 6. The awardee must join the next class/desired course within 3 months of the declaration of the result of the previous class/course.

-7. Scholarship shall be deemed to be discontinued with any gap of one academic session in studies at any time due to any reason.
+7. The scholarship shall be deemed to be discontinued any gap of one academic session in studies at any time due to any reason.

 8. Scholarship once discontinued on the basis of the rules of disbursement of scholarship cannot be revived under any circumstances.

 9. All rules are subject to change from time to time, as and when required, which will be binding on all awardees.

 Eligibility and other conditions for starting and continuing of Scholarship at Secondary and Higher Secondary Stage: